ajferrara/Telling-Stories-with-Data/README.md

 I love to cook, garden and play tennis.

 # What I Hope to Learn
-I hope to learn how to visualise data better in terms of techique and context.
-I also like the concept of using GitHub.
+I hope to learn how to visualise data better in terms of technique and context.
+I also like the concept of using GitHub to manage the content and showcase my portfolio.

 # Portfolio
-Here is where all the cool visualizations will go
+Here is where all the cool visualizations will go!
 ![Assignment 1](aferrara_assignment_1.xlsx)